apache/drill/_docs/develop-custom-functions/adding-custom-functions-to-drill/020-dynamic-udfs.md

 The Dynamic UDF feature is enabled by default.
 An administrator can enable or disable the feature using the ALTER SYSTEM SET command with the `exec.udf.enable_dynamic_support option`.
 When the feature is enabled, users must upload their UDF (source and binary) JAR files to a staging directory in the distributed file system before issuing the CREATE FUNCTION USING JAR command to register a UDF.

 If users do not have write access to the staging directory, the registration attempt fails.
 When a user issues the CREATE FUNCTION USING JAR command to register a UDF, Drill uses specific directories while validating and registering the UDFs.
-ZooKeeper stores the list of UDFs and associated JAR files.
+The [persistent configuration store]({{site.baseurl}}/docs/persistent-configuration-storage/) stores the list of UDFs and associated JAR files.
 Drillbits refer to this list when registering and unregistering UDFs.

 ##UDF Directories